If interested in applying, send email request for “CCLE Invitation” to firstname.lastname@example.org

-For each of these full-year fellowships, student fellows receive full fee remission (non-residents receive funds equal to the resident amount which are applied toward non-resident fees) for the academic year; as well as a full-time paid summer position that becomes a part-time paid position to the end of the academic year.
+For each full-year fellowship, student fellows receive tuition remission (non-residents receive funds equal to the resident amount which are applied toward non-resident tuition) for the academic year; as well as a full-time paid summer position that becomes a part-time paid position to the end of the academic year.
 Fellows work under the direct supervision of a senior member of the organization’s staff with guidance from a participating faculty member.

 Professor Michael Dukakis spearheaded this privately funded fellowship program to provide UCLA Luskin students with first-hand public service experience in government.
 As power shifts from Washington D.C. to the state and local level, the need for talented public servants has never been greater.
 The Michael S. Dukakis Fellowship Program provides stipends for UCLA Luskin continuing students serving in non-partisan fellowships in government, with a special emphasis on California.
 Click here for more information.

 The award is a $3,000 to $4,000 stipend, ideally one that would be matched by the organization where the student will be interning.
 These internship awards are for continuing (first-year) students.

 Application: one-page description of the internship and how it was secured, along with a one-page statement of interest that describes how the internship fits into your long-term career aspirations in public service, and your resume.
 Submit to CCLE by May 16, 2014.*

 (*An exception to the May 1 deadline.)